calaldees/teachingWorkshops/teacherTraining/cpd.md

 Programming is hard -> not accurate model -> computer is magic (hope)

-Comprehention oriented not creation oriented
+Comprehension oriented not creation oriented

 Activity: Code Jenga